This site contains affiliate links to products. I may receive a commission for purchases made through these links.

 2. you can go at your own pace.

 There are additional tours offered at several of the sites, or you can do a guided tour of the trail.
 We chose to just do the trail with a few mini (and free) tours added in–We walked through the Old North Church, where the lanterns were held that guided Paul Revere as he warned that the British were coming.
 I highly recommend a walk through Granary Cemetery.
 The cemetery holds the remains of Paul Revere, Samuel Adams, John Hancock, and the victims of the Boston Massacre.
-It is humbling, and an amazing look into our nation’s history.
+It offers a humbling look into our nation’s history.

 Our walk on the Freedom Trail ended in Boston Commons, a gorgeous park in the middle of the city.
 From there, we walked a few blocks through the beautiful Beacon Hill neighborhood to Acorn Street, which was probably my favorite part!
 Acorn Street is one of the few original cobblestones streets left.
 Make sure you have good walking shoes on, and watch your step!